AddressFinder/addressfinder-magento/README.md

-# AddressFinder for Magento 2
+# Addressfinder for Magento 2

-The AddressFinder module for Magento 2 allows you to find verified [Australian](https://addressfinder.com.au) and [New Zealand](https://addressfinder.nz) addresses with an intuitive, search-as-you-type interface.
+The Addressfinder module for Magento 2 allows you to find verified [Australian](https://addressfinder.com.au) and [New Zealand](https://addressfinder.nz) addresses with an intuitive, search-as-you-type interface.

 ## 1. Installation